-CF420G FASHION MERCHANDISING (3) Fall

-The course examines concepts and theories in the planning, buying and selling of apparel consumer goods.
+- CF420G FASHION MERCHANDISING (3) Fall The course examines concepts and theories in the planning, buying and selling of apparel consumer goods.
 These include types of retail merchandising organizations, analysis of consumer demand, selection of merchandise for resale, resident buying offices, and development of a fashion image.
-Retailing principles and practices that relate to careers in fashion buying and merchandising are studied.
+Retailing principles and practices that relate to careers in fashion buying and merchandising are studied. - CF429G TEXTILES AND APPAREL IN THE INTERNATIONAL MARKET (3) Fall An overview of the global textiles and apparel industries is provided, including theories, concepts, and problems relating to international trade.
+The U.S. textiles complex and the U.S. apparel market within an international context are considered.